-How to survive the weekend Camping with a Toddler — A quick guide on how to keep your weekend worry free and smooth running when taking your little ones into the great outdoors!
+50 of the BEST tips for Camping with a Toddler — A quick guide on how to keep your camping trip worry free.

 1. Freeze your juice boxes or water bottles.
 Toss them into your cooler and they should stay cool until you are ready to use.
 Double bonus?
 They act as ice packs!

 2. Glow sticks.
 These are a MUST for little fingers.
 We get them out when it starts to get dark and wrap a few of the bracelet varieties around his wrist and belt loops.
 He loves to keep one in hand while running through the dark and thinks of it as a game and I feel more better at the idea of being able to quickly find him as he wanders the site.

 3. Don’t Forget the favorite blanket.
 No matter what you call it (blanket, blanky, woobie) make sure it’s in your suitcase.
 Kids like to have something from home to comfort them when it’s time for bed.
 They will appreciate the familiar item and you’ll appreciate the help getting them to bed.

 4. Keep your routine.
 This one is always hard for us.
 We are always tempted to let our little guy stay up late and enjoy the fire or company.
 The problem?
 That makes for a grouchy kid in the morning.
 They need their sleep otherwise you’re trip will start off on the wrong foot.

 4. Stay excited.
 If you are happy and excited about the trip your kids will pick up on that energy.

 5. Baby wipes have a million and one uses.
 If you think you packed enough… pack more.